CouscousPHP/Couscous/docs/templates.md

 ## Local templates

-Templates are Twig templates, and should all in the root of the `website` directory (or whatever you named it).
+Templates contain Twig layouts and assets (javascripts, css…).
+They should be inside `website` directory (or whatever you named it).

-The default template that is used for rendering the pages is `default.twig`.
+The default Twig layout that is used for rendering the pages is named `default.twig`.

 Example of a `default.twig`: